chase-lambert/lesson-planner-clj/README.md

 I think something is causing postcss to run even without save sometimes, but it isn't affecting development while I track that down.

 ### Backend:
-To start the server run `clojure -M -m lesson-planner.core`
+To start the server run `clojure -M -m server.core`

 Start your normal repl like usual. (e.g. For me that's `clj -M:repl` and connect.)